JetBrains/kotlin-web-site/docs/topics/kapt.md

 }
 ```

-If you use the Maven build system, you need to specify concrete plugin settings.
+If you use Maven, you need to specify concrete plugin settings.
 See the [example of settings for Lombok compiler plugin](lombok.md#using-the-plugin-along-with-kapt).